-The differences with respect to the definition of \PI|notlequnc(_,_,_,_)| are the following: \begin{itemize} \item we compute the independence relation \PI|Ind| induced by the interface \PI|I| (line 2); \item residuals are obtained for each equivalence class of a trace (line 4) (instead of just a trace); \item must-sets are built with actions in just one part of the interface (line 5). \end{itemize}
+The differences with respect to the definition of \PI|notlequnc(_,_,_,_)| are the following: \begin{itemize} \item we compute the set of strings with respect to an equivalence class, i.e., \PI|CTP| and \PI|CTQ| (line 3); \item residuals are obtained for each equivalence class of a trace (line 4) (instead of just a string); \item must-sets are built with actions in just one part of the interface (line 5). \end{itemize}

-Then, we can check, e.g., that $\tau.a + \tau.b \dmustleq{\mathbb{I}} 0$ for $\mathbb{I} = \{\{a\},\{b\}\}$ by executing the query \begin{PrologD} ?- notlequnc(tau * a * 0 + tau * b * 0,0,[[a],[b]],T,L). \end{PrologD} which does not have any solutions.
+Then, we can check, e.g., that $\tau.a.\zero + \tau.b.\zero \dmustleq{\mathbb{I}} 0$ for $\mathbb{I} = \{\{a\},\{b\}\}$ by executing the query \begin{PrologD} ?- notlequnc(tau * a * 0 + tau * b * 0,0,[[a],[b]],T,L). \end{PrologD} which does not have any solutions.

 Also, we can test that $a . b \not\dmustleq{\mathbb{I}} b.a$ for $\mathbb{I} = \{\{a\},\{b\}\}$, because the query \begin{PrologD} ?- notlequnc(b* a * 0 ,a * b * 0,[[a],[b]], T, L). \end{PrologD} has several solutions, among which we have \PI|T = [], L = [b]|.